 I conducted nine 1:1 interviews with Accountable Executives (AEs) in the supplier management group to understand:

 To synthesize what we heard, I created an affinity map to identify major patterns across participants.
-Themes were grouped into three clusters: Gaps in visibility, Fragmented data sources, and Manual workarounds — each pointing to different facets of the same broader challenge
+I grouped the themes into three clusters—gaps in visibility, fragmented data, and manual workarounds—all pointing to the same broader problem.

 While those clusters captured the shape of the problem, risk — whether general or tied to specific metrics — dominated across all of them.
 It came up far more often than any other theme.